 LSTM, GRU & Simple RNN (RNN.py) Models

 This model is made up of 7 methods.
-The first is ‘RNNLayer’ which creates and returns a TensorFlow Simple RNN layer object.
-The second is ‘LSTMLayer’ which is the same as RNNLayer but returns a TensorFlow LSTM layer object instead.
-The third is ‘GRULayer’ which again, is the same as the two before it but it returns a GRU layer object.
+The first is ‘RNNLayer’, which creates and returns a TensorFlow Simple RNN layer object.
+The second is ‘LSTMLayer’, which is the same as RNNLayer but returns a TensorFlow LSTM layer object instead.
+The third is ‘GRULayer’, which is the same as the two before it, but it returns a GRU layer object.
 The parameters used here are activation function – any of the four listed in section 4.2.4.1 –, useBias, the value of which is determined at runtime, input shape, which is the shape of the first dimension of the input and the number of neurons, which is also defined at runtime.
-This is followed by the ‘DenseLayer’ function which returns a TensorFlow Dense Layer object.
+This is followed by the ‘DenseLayer’ function, which returns a TensorFlow Dense Layer object.

 ‘getActivationFunction’ comes next.
-Depending on the activation function that is passed as the desired input, this method returns the corresponding TensorFlow function.
+Depending on the activation function passed as the desired input, this method returns the corresponding TensorFlow function.
 The only exception is the logarithmic sigmoid function which I have implemented using a combination of standard Python 3.10 and TensorFlow.

 The final function is the function that calls and executes the LSTM, SRNN and GRU.
 This method has been called ‘runModel’.
 It begins by instantiating the input layer, defining an input shape and the output layer (dense).
 It then creates a Sequential [45] Keras model and adds the input layer.
 Step two is deciding if the model will be an LSTM, a GRU, or a Simple RNN.
 This decision will be based on the input to the method.
-After deciding which type of hidden layers the model will have, the output layer is added.
+Finally, the output layer is added after deciding which type of hidden layers the model will have.

-The model is compiled and fitted on the training and testing data with a batch size [46] and number of epochs [47] determined at runtime.
+The model is compiled and fitted on the training and testing data with a batch size [46] and the number of epochs [47] determined at runtime.

 Dense Model (DenseModel.py)

 This model is made up of only one function called ‘runDenseModel’.
-In this method, a sequential Keras model is created, and an input layer is added.
-This input layer is followed by three densely connected layers with 128, 64 and 2 neurons respectively.
-The model parameters used for fitting are binary crossentropy to calculate loss, the Adam optimizer for optimization and a batch size and number of epochs which are to be determined at runtime.
+This method creates a sequential Keras model, adding an input layer.
+Three densely connected layers follow this input layer with 128, 64 and 2 neurons, respectively.
+The model parameters used for fitting are binary crossentropy to calculate loss, the Adam optimizer for optimization and batch size and number of epochs to be determined at runtime.

 Non-Deep Learning Models